 Is It Real or Just a Fluke?
-A Marketer’s Guide to Statistical Significance
+What Statistical Significance Means in Marketing.

 Have you ever launched a marketing campaign that showed promising results and wondered, “Is this actually working, or did we just get lucky?”
 Or perhaps you’ve noticed a slight uptick in conversions after changing your website’s button color and debated whether to pop the champagne?
 Welcome to the world of statistical significance—a critical tool for understanding whether your marketing wins are truly meaningful or simply the result of random chance.

-What Is Statistical Significance Anyway?
+What Is Statistical Significance?

 In plain English, statistical significance helps answer a simple question: “Is what I’m seeing in my data likely to be real, or could it have happened by accident?”